Ansonhkg/ansonhkg.github.io/_posts/2019-10-15-an-ultra-minimal-guide-to-deploy-nuxt-ssr-app.markdown

 };
 ```

-## Edit .ignore
+## Generate

-## Build
+> When launching `nuxt generate` or calling `nuxt.generate()`, Nuxt.js will use the configuration defined in the `generate` property.

-Right now when you build the application, it should create a directory called `public` in your project directory.
+Run the following command, t should create a directory called `public` in your project directory.

 ```
 yarn generate
 ```

-> Check if `public` directory is indeed generated.
+Check if `public` directory is indeed generated.
 If not, there's something wrong.

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <!-- Pages -->